 - Begin your volunteer learning while your application is processed and background check is completed.

-- Confirm your volunteer appointment.
+- Receive your volunteer appointment.

 What is the difference between the application and the membership registration?